Last updated: April 2026

 Performance and Stability

-Premiere Pro's performance has improved in recent versions, but it remains resource-hungry.
-Scrubbing through 4K footage requires proxy workflows or beefy hardware.
-The application can feel sluggish compared to DaVinci Resolve's highly optimized playback engine.
+That said, Premiere Pro remains resource-hungry.
+Scrubbing through 4K RAW footage without proxies requires serious hardware.
+The application can feel sluggish compared to DaVinci Resolve's highly optimized playback engine, which was built from the ground up for GPU acceleration.

 Pricing Reality

 The subscription model is Premiere Pro's biggest competitive disadvantage for independent creators and small businesses. $275.88 per year, every year, forever.
+After three years, you've spent over $825 on a tool you don't own.
+If you stop paying, you lose access entirely.

 Who Should Use Premiere Pro